Geary State Fishing Lake News

 Fishing regulations are posted on the kiosks by the main entrance, the upper east road and next to the boat ramp.
 Lake maps and fishing regulation pamphlets are available at the kiosks at the main entrance, west side and east side.

+The west side was burned in 2011.
 The south end of the wildlife area was burned the spring of 2010 with the help of neighboring landowners.
 Both the east and west sides were burned last spring.
 The native grass areas are routinely burned to help maintain good quality forbs in the grasslands and to help control excessive woody invasion.
 Our tree shearing efforts were continued again this year.
 We have been cutting invasive trees in the grasslands and are working to build a firebreak on the south end by clearing the trees and brush along the property line.
-The west side of the lake is scheduled to be burned in the spring of 2011.
+The east side of the lake is scheduled to be burned in the spring of 2014.